-540-3 BEHAVIORAL ISSUES AND THE LEARNING ENVIRONMENT.
+- 540-3 BEHAVIORAL ISSUES AND THE LEARNING ENVIRONMENT.
 Analysis of theory and practice of behavior management in special education; application in special education and general education settings is emphasized.
-Prerequisite: SPE 500 or consent of instructor.

-542-3 REHABILITATION SERVICES AND THE DISABLED.
+Prerequisite: SPE 500 or consent of instructor. - 542-3 REHABILITATION SERVICES AND THE DISABLED.
 The rehabilitation process: law, Department of Rehabilitation Services; role of secondary school work study coordinator, special educator, employer, and employment agencies; impact on community services.
-Prerequisite: SPE 500 or consent of instructor.
-546-3 VOCATIONAL APPRAISAL AND PLACEMENT PROCEDURE.
+Prerequisite: SPE 500 or consent of instructor. - 546-3 VOCATIONAL APPRAISAL AND PLACEMENT PROCEDURE.
 Tests and procedures used to assess individual's functional abilities, interests, and work attitudes.
 Methods used in selection, placement, and follow-up of individuals with disabilities.
-Prerequisite: SPE 500 or consent of instructor.

-578-3 to 6 FIELD STUDY.
-Community based educational experiences needed for professional growth and development.
-Prerequisite: consent of adviser.

-595-3 SEMINAR: ISSUES IN SPECIAL EDUCATION AND FIELD BASED RESEARCH.
+Prerequisite: SPE 500 or consent of instructor. - 578-1 to 12 FIELD STUDY.
+School or community based educational experiences in special education required for teacher certification or professional growth and development.
+Prerequisite: consent of adviser. - 595-3 SEMINAR: ISSUES IN SPECIAL EDUCATION AND FIELD BASED RESEARCH.
 Course is for advanced master's level students.
 Focus on the knowledge and skills necessary to design and implement an action research project.